JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

     val errors = listOf(Error.NetworkError(), Error.DatabaseError(), Error.UnknownError())
     errors.forEach { println(it.message) }
 }
+// Network failure
+// Database cannot be reached
+// An unknown error has occurred
 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.5"}

-Sealed classes share a restriction over the set of values with [`enum`](enum-classes.md) classes.
-Each enum constant exists only as a _single instance_, whereas subclasses
+Sealed classes, similar to [`enum`](enum-classes.md) classes, enforce a subclassing limitation, restricting which classes
+can inherit from them.
+However, unlike enum classes where each constant is a **single**, **stateless** instance,
-of a sealed class may have _multiple_ instances, each with its own state.
+subclasses of a sealed class can have **multiple** instances, each capable of maintaining its own **state**.

 To illustrate this, consider error handling as an example.
 In our example, the `sealed class Error` along with its
 several subclasses, employs an `enum` to denote error severity.
 Each subclass constructor initializes the `severity` and can alter its state: